-Heavy fine shakes Russia's largest foreign bank
+Heavy fines disrupt Russia's largest foreign bank

 Thanh Hà |

-Russia's largest Western bank, Raiffeisen Bank International, has set aside 840 million euros to cover fines in Russia, Reuters reported.
+Russia's largest Western bank Raiffeisen Bank International has set aside €840 million to cover the fees imposed in Russia, Reuters reported.

-The decision affects Raiffeisen Bank International's financial results last year.
-Raiffeisen Bank International's revenue last year was already affected by the €824 million write-down on the sale of its Belarusian bank.
-Raiffeisen's consolidated annual profit in 2024 fell more than 50% to €1.15 billion.
+This decision affects the financial results of Raiffeisen Bank International last year.
+Raiffeisen Bank International's revenue last year was already affected by the loss of 824 million euros when selling the bank in Belarus.
+Raiffeisen's annual consolidated profit in 2024 has fallen more than 50% to 1.15 billion euros.

-Strabag is based in Vienna, Austria and is linked to Russian businessman Oleg Deripaska.
+Strabag is based in Vienna, Austria and is linked to Russian businessman Oleg deripaska.

 Thanh Hà